Icy storm paralyzes central U.S., pummels nation's capital

 Slippery roads in western Pennsylvania on Monday were blamed for a collision between a van and a school bus carrying 13 students about 60 miles (95 km) southeast of Pittsburgh, state police said.
 Several people were hurt, although the extent of the injuries was unknown.

 About 50 million Americans were under wind chill advisories as the mercury plunged to new depths, breaking records in New York City, where it was 5 degrees Fahrenheit (minus 15 Celsius), breaking the previous record for Feb.
-16 of 9 degrees Fahrenheit in 2003, and Washington, D.C., where it was 6 degrees Fahrenheit, compared with 11 degrees Fahrenheit recorded in 1987, said Hurley.
+16 of 9 F in 2003, and Washington, D.C., where it was 6 F, compared with 11 F recorded in 1987, said Hurley.

 The weather front, expected to reach Boston by Wednesday, follows a weekend storm that dumped 16 inches, making it the snowiest February in the city's history.
 In the scramble to clear snow on Monday before the next round arrives, one person died while shoveling in Brighton and prison inmates from the Massachusetts Department of Corrections were put to work clearing mass transit rail lines.